UD-Game-Development-Club/docs/docs/Standards/Source Control/git.md

 ## Branching

-Branches should be created per-feature, be named using [kebab-case](https://developer.mozilla.org/en-US/docs/Glossary/Kebab_case), with a leading grouping token.
+Branches should be created per-feature, and be named using [kebab-case](https://developer.mozilla.org/en-US/docs/Glossary/Kebab_case), with a leading grouping token.
 These branch names should be kept extremely brief (like 4-5 non-token words MAX).
 Here are some examples, which show each grouping token:

 - `feat/awesome-new-feature` - This branch adds a new feature
 - `bug/fix-broken-thing` - This branch fixes a bug